 Posted on August 22, 2019 at 5:42 pmB-

-|MPAA Rating:||Rated R for language and some disturbing material/images|
+|MPAA Rating:||Rated R for violence and language throughout|

-|Profanity:||Some strong language|
+|Profanity:||Constant very strong language|

 |Date Released to Theaters:||August 24, 2019|

 To recap: first the White House was attacked.
 Not White House Down — that was PG-13 with Channing Tatum and Jamie Foxx.
 I’m speaking of Olympus Has Fallen, rated R, with Gerard Butler as Mike Banning and Morgan Freeman as Secretary of Defense Allan Trumbull.
 And then it went international with London Has Fallen, with all of the world leaders as targets when they are in England to attend a funeral.
 Then there was Hunter Killer, but that was about a submarine commander, not a Secret Service agent.
 Still, it was a fate-of-the-world shoot-em-up, so we’ll include it as an affiliate member of the GBU (Gerard Butler Universe).